shahzad-malik70/Cars-24-sales-data-project/README.md

-#Cars24 Car Sales Data Analysis Project
+**Cars24 Car Sales Data Analysis Project**

 Project Overview
 This project involves an in-depth analysis of car sales data from Cars24.
 The dataset contains key information about various car sales, and insights are derived using SQL queries.
 The findings are presented visually in a PowerPoint (PPT) and explained in detail in a recorded video session.

 Contents

-cars_sales_data.csv: The raw dataset containing car sales information. insights_sql_queries.pdf: A PDF containing SQL queries used to analyze the dataset, along with the resulting insights. presentation_insights.ppt: A PowerPoint presentation where key insights from the data are visually displayed. presentation_video.mp4: A Zoom-recorded video explaining the presentation and insights in detail.
+cars24 csv.csv: The raw dataset containing car sales information.
+SQL MINI PROJECT L1 1 (1).pdf: A PDF containing SQL queries used to analyze the dataset, along with the resulting insights.
+Document ppt 1,1.pdf: A PowerPoint presentation where key insights from the data are visually displayed. video1677866341.mp4: A Zoom-recorded video explaining the presentation and insights in detail.

 Tools Used

 SQL: To query and extract meaningful insights from the dataset.
 PowerPoint: For presenting the insights in a structured manner.
 Zoom: For recording the presentation explanation.